 WELCOME TO MOSTLY UNSUNG MILITARY HISTORY RESEARCH & PUBLICATIONS

 Established in Melbourne in 1991, Mostly Unsung provides a unique research facility into Australian Military History from the First Fleet to the present day.
 Headed by Lieutenant Colonel Neil C Smith, AM, Retd, Mostly Unsung specialises in genealogical and service aspects of former Australian and British Defence personnel.
-Detailed personnel reports delving into all aspects of biographical, service, medals and operational matters can be provided quickly for as little as $40 including GST.
-Neil and Sylvie have recently relocated.
-The new phone number is : 613 5971 5565.
-No fax and no other changes.
+Detailed personnel reports delving into all aspects of biographical, service, medals and operational matters can be provided quickly for as little as $60 including GST.
+You can contact Neil and Sylvie on either: Melbourne 5971 5565 or 0411 143 041.

 Neil is also compiling a book on Britons, including Australians who fought in the Spanish Civil War in the 1930s with more Australians identified than previously.